 Download my report on “How To Talk to Your Doctor about Using Music during Surgery” and it will be assured.

 You can still also purchase a pair of pre-loaded headphones on our website for Adults or Children that are having surgery.
 Go Here to order the preloaded headphones with our rhythmic entrainment music.
 The mobile app can be downloaded for free and you can sample each of the playlists before choosing the one that you like best!

 Surgery does not have to be a frightening experience.
-You should probably get my new book too, “Having Surgery?
+You should definitely get my new book, “Having Surgery?
 Using music to decrease anxiety and pain perception.”
+This easy-to-read book is intended to calm the patient with clear how-to information and also inform the surgeon and anesthesiologist of the research that confirms multiple benefits of music with surgery.
 Click on title to get the book.

 As always, please let me know if you have any questions at all!
 Our email is DrAlice@SurgicalSerenitySolutions.com